An unusual first…

 Jeanne Yates was Theatre Superintendant at Odstock at the time and recalled that Dr Laing came up to her at the end of a session and asked her to bring her working gear for a little jaunt; she then jumped into his sports car and they whizzed along the country roads out to do a little job.

-Jeanne, somewhat mystified, found herself entering a stable at the home of Lord and Lady Russell.
+Jeanne, found herself entering a stable at the home of Lord and Lady Russell.
 Dr Laing then performed the life-saving operation on a nine-week-old Palamino horse named Orodette.

-Picture the scene: the hay-strewn operating theatre being lit with a torch.
+Picture the scene: the hay-strewn operating theatre being lit with an angle-poise lamp.
 The operation took about an hour and was a success.
 This paved the way for more operations in horses.

 Further information